Last Updated on

 Power Variability: Fixed

 Field of View: 231 feet/1000 yards

 Prism System: Porro

 Tripod adaptable: Yes

 Best Uses: Hunting, For the Range, Wildlife Observation

 This Barska X-Trail 15X70 is a huge optic with 15X magnification and large 70 mm objective lenses.
 It has BAK4 prism glass, long eye relief of 20 mm, and it even has a couple, exciting freebies thrown in with your purchase.
 Indented finger holds in the rubber armor are designed to provide a non-slip grip, but I don’t think you will be free-handing with this heavy beast for too long!

-With plenty of postive reviews online, the X-Trail is reeling in a solid rating, which is excellent for a Barska-made optic and the reason I decided to review it.
+With plenty of positive reviews online, the X-Trail is reeling in a solid rating, which is excellent for a Barska made optic and the reason I decided to review it.
 There was also the 10X50 and even the 8X42 that would be just perfect for the hunter… but, the freebies in this one is what caught my attention.

 But, why is a binocular that’s bordering on the spotting scope end of things worth being mentioned in a hunting binocular review?
 Let the Q&A answer all your questions.